Soccer-China's Amer, CITIC line up rival bid for Southampton - source

 The new bid comes as China's government has ramped up scrutiny of outbound deals and capital outflows, with some dealmakers saying Chinese firms are unable to finalise investment plans because they cannot get Beijing's sign-off.

 Lander declined to comment.
-Amer International and CITIC Securities did not immediately respond to requests for comment.
+Amer International did not immediately respond to requests for comment.
+A CITIC Securities spokewoman said in a written comment the firm was not yet involved in any investment of this kind.

 The new consortium, which also includes other private investors, was looking to buy 100 percent of the English south coast club for close to 2.1 billion yuan, the person added.